insin/msx/README.md

 your templates for a slight performance tweak.

 For unknown tag names, an `m()` call will always be generated.
-This should allow you to use msx if you're also using [Mithril.Elements](https://github.com/philtoms/mithril.elements) to implement custom types.
+This should allow you to use MSX if you're also using [Mithril.Elements](https://github.com/philtoms/mithril.elements) to implement custom types.